SketchUp/sketchup-live-c-api/docs/visual-studio.md

 **Important!** You *must* link against `sketchup.lib` when using the Live C API.
 If you link against `SketchUpAPI.lib` it might appear to work in many case, but it will at some point lead to crashes or invalid models.

+Beware that if you use symbols introduced in a newer version on an older SketchUp version it will not work.
+Consider linking against the SDK binary matching the version of the oldest SketchUp version you support, that way you catch missing symbols during compile-time.

 * Add `<SDK_PATH>\binaries\sketchup\x64` to `Linker / General / Additional Library Directories`.
 * Add `sketchup.lib` to `Linker / Input / Additional Dependencies`.